 American Chestnut Restoration

-The American chestnut is a tree species of unique ecological and economic value that was virtually eliminated following a blight caused by the fungal pathogen, Cryphonectria parasitica (Murr.)
-Barr that was accidentally introduced about a century ago.
-In order to restore this economically and ecologically valuable species, multiple approaches to decrease the virulence of the pathogen or increase the resistance of the tree have been evaluated.
-However, only one technique – producing highly resistant trees via the hybridization of American and Chinese chestnuts with backcrosses to American chestnut – shows promise for near-term restoration.
-The American Chestnut Foundation (TACF) is a leader in this breeding effort, and we are collaborating with TACF to extend this work into the Northern Forest.
+The American chestnut [Castanea dentata (Marsh.)
+Borkh] is a tree species of unique ecological and economic value in the nation’s forests.
+It was virtually eliminated when a fungus, Cryphonectria parasitica (Murr.)
+Barr, was accidentally introduced in the early 1900s.
+Scientists have evaluated many approaches to decreasing the strength of the fungus or increasing the resistance of the tree in an effort to restore the chestnut.
+However, only one technique – cross-breeding American and Chinese chestnuts with backcrosses to American chestnut – has so far shown promise for near-term restoration.
+The American Chestnut Foundation (TACF) is a leader in this breeding effort and we are collaborating with TACF to extend this work to forests of the northern United States.

-To date, most research and breeding efforts to restore American chestnut have occurred in the central portions of the species historic range.
-However, for full species restoration, efforts must be extended to additional geographic regions, including northern extremes of the species range.
-Indeed, restoration at the northern range limits may actually be one of the most important locations for population recovery because climate change may favor the extension of oak-hickory cover types (that once included chestnut) into the Northern Forest.
-Restoration in the north would provide a range of ecosystem services (e.g., wood products, wildlife mast, etc.) that would be beneficial at a time of shifting forest types.
+To date, most research and breeding efforts to restore American chestnut have occurred in the central portions of the species’ historic range.
+However, restoration at the northern range limits may be especially important for population recovery.
+Under various climate change scenarios, oak-hickory cover types (that once included chestnut) are expected to shift north across much of the continental United States.
+Restoration of chestnut in northern forests will therefore provide ecosystem services (such as wood products and food for wildlife) that will be important during a time of shifting climate and environmental conditions.

-Our research team, in collaboration with TACF scientists and managers on the Green Mountain Nationals Forest, hopes to restore American chestnut in Vermont and elsewhere in the Northern Forest.
+In collaboration with TACF scientists and managers on the Green Mountain National Forest, we hope to restore American chestnut in Vermont and elsewhere in northern U.S. forests.

 Schaberg, Paul G.; Gurney, Kendra M.; Janes, Benjamin R.; Halman, Joshua M.; Hawley, Gary J; 2009.
 Is nut cold tolerance a limitation to the restoration of American chestnut in the northeastern United States?
 Ecological Restoration 27:266-268.